Cloud Sync Tasks

 Sync keeps all the files identical between the two storage locations.
 If the sync encounters an error, files are not deleted in the destination.
 This includes a common error when the Dropbox copyright detector flags a file as copyrighted.

 Note that syncing to a Backblaze B2 bucket does not delete files from the bucket, even when those files were deleted locally.
 Instead, files are tagged with a version number or moved to a hidden state.
 To automatically delete old or unwanted files from the bucket, adjust the Backblaze B2 Lifecycle Rules.

 Files stored in Amazon S3 Glacier or S3 Glacier Deep Archive cannot be deleted by a sync.
 These files must first be restored by another means, like the Amazon S3 console.

-Next, Control when the task runs by defining a Schedule.
-When a specific Schedule is required, choose Custom and use the Advanced Scheduler.
+Next, Use the Control options.
+Define when the task runs using Schedule.
+When a specific schedule is required, select Custom and use the Advanced Scheduler.

-Choosing a preset fills in the rest of the fields.
+Choosing a Presets option populatess in the rest of the fields.

 To customize a schedule, enter crontab values for the

 These fields accept standard cron values.
 The simplest option is to enter a single number in the field.
 The task runs when the time value matches that number.
 For example, entering 10 means that the job runs when the time is ten minutes past the hour.

 You can set specific time ranges by entering hyphenated number values.
 For example, entering 30-35 in the Minutes field sets the task to run at minutes 30, 31, 32, 33, 34, and 35.